Papers & handouts

 Please email for papers or handouts not included below.
 Comments always very welcome.

-Ms. The event structural properties of the English get-passive.
+On the event structural properties of the English get-passive.
+Linguistic Inquiry 53.2: 211-254.
 With David Embick.
-(Article, in circulation)

 The syntax of a phrasal stative passive: Some implications for Voice in adjectival passives.
 Talk at Linguistic Society of America 94th Annual Meeting, New Orleans.
 Jan 2020.